 I have been certified as an EMDR practitioner by EMDRIA.

 My career in the field of social services began in 1991 when I assisted victims of domestic violence and their children at a local battered women's shelter in Los Angeles.
 Thereafter, I worked at a residential facility with court-ordered adolescents with a range of behavioral and psychological disorders.
 Subsequently, I treated adults, adolescents and the elderly at UCLA's Neuropsychiatric Institute, in-patient and out-patient, where I received awards for excellence.
 I have counseled staff and faculty at USC's Employee Assistance Program.
 I have also served as a Field Instructor for UCLA, USC and Antioch University, supervising graduate students in their field placements.
 As part-time faculty, I have served as a Field Liaison and Academic Advisor to USC School of Social Work's graduate students and taught Child and Adolescent Development and Social Work across a range of different contexts at the graduate level.
 As a Clinical Supervisor at Bienestar Human Services, I supervise licensed and Masters level therapists.
 I also served as the Regional Clinical Director at Aegis Medical Systems,a methadone clinic treating opiate dependency, where I provided supervision and training on a range of clinical issues.
 I also held the role of Adjunct Professor at Ryokan College, a graduate program in Psychology.
 I have lectured on a range of clinical disorders and participated in the development of a variety of clinical programs.
 In addition to my private practice, I was also the Clinical Director of TheACY, a grief support program for children and adults.
 I served on Didi Hirsch's Survivors After Suicide Advisory Board and facilitate support groups for those who have lost loved ones to suicide.
+During the Covid-19 crisis, I am facilitating support groups for those who have lost loved ones to suicide.
 I have also provided critical incident stress debriefings to organizations who have lost employees to suicide.
 As an EMDR-certified therapist, I work with those who have suffered trauma, as well as other therapists seeking consultation for their practices.
 In January 2019, I received recognition as One of LA's Top 10 Therapists by the Motion Picture and Television Industries.

 Karen has worked in the mental health field for ten years in both the private and public sector.
 She has experience working with children, youth, adults, older adults, and couples.
 Karen has worked with people experiencing depression, anxiety, eating disorders, self-harm, grief and loss, addiction, trauma, and provided court mandated treatment.